MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### [JavaScript](#tab/javascript)

 To use the **.env** configuration file, your bot needs an extra package included.
-If not already installed, get the dotnet package from npm:
+If not already installed, get the .NET package from npm:

 ```console
 npm install --save dotenv